mumuki/run-dom-tests/README.md

 ## User interactions

+User interactions like `alert` and `prompt` can be tested by stubbing user responses using `_stubXxxResponse_` and checking prompted messages with `_shiftXxxMessage_`.

-Given the following HTML document...
+For example given the following HTML document...

 ```html
 <html>